The pVACview user interface has four sections:

 Main aggregate report table showcasing best candidates by variant

-Transcripts of selected mutation that produces good binding peptides
+Transcripts of selected set that produces good binding peptides

-All good binding peptides (for at least 1 HLA allele)
+All well-binding peptides (for at least 1 HLA allele) in the selected transcript set.
+The best peptide is highlighted in green.

 For detailed descriptions on individual sections, please refer to features page.